Lake Ozark in Camden County, Missouri — The American Midwest (Upper Plains)

 Erected 1957 by State Historical Society of Missouri and State Highway Commission.

-Marker series.
-This marker is included in the Missouri, State Historical Society of
+Topics and series.
+This historical marker is listed in these topic lists: Settlements & Settlers Waterways & Vessels.
+In addition, it is included in the Missouri, The State Historical Society of series list.

 Location.
 38° 12.054′ N, 92° 37.801′ W. Marker is in Lake Ozark, Missouri, in Camden County.
 Marker is on Bagnell Dam Boulevard, on the left when traveling west.
 Touch for map.
 Marker is in this post office area: Lake Ozark MO 65049, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on November 10, 2014, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 577 times since then and 28 times this year.
+It was originally submitted on November 10, 2014, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 620 times since then and 22 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on November 10, 2014, by Bill Kirchner of Tucson, Arizona. • Al Wolf was the editor who published this page.